 Where most student properties are located

-There are many student-friendly areas to live in Portsmouth and most houses are found in the central Southsea area (by walking, this is on average 15 to 25 minutes away from the main campus), with a growing number in the Eastney/Milton area (by walking, on average 30 minutes away from the main campus, or 10/15 minutes on the Uni Bus) and also the Fratton area (15 to 20 minutes away by walking from the main campus).
+There are many student-friendly areas to live in Portsmouth and most houses are found in the central Southsea area (by walking, this is on average 15 to 25 minutes away from the main campus), and also the Fratton area (15 to 20 minutes away by walking from the main campus).
 See below for more information on each location.
+There are also a growing number in the Eastney/Milton area (by walking, on average 30 minutes away from the main campus, or 10/15 minutes on the Uni Bus).

 Fratton is located within easy reach of the Guildhall Campus and offers a variety of housing.
-With its mix of shared houses and lodgings, Fratton is an alternative for students wishing to live outside Southsea.
-It has a good shopping area with a supermarket and a variety of local shops.
-Fratton station is on the main railway line to London with easy connections to the Midlands and West Country.
+With its mix of shared houses and lodgings, Fratton is an alternative for students wishing to live outside Southsea - you often find some bargain rental houses here!

 Old Portsmouth is the original and historic site of the city.
 It is a quiet part of the city, and accommodation is generally of good quality.
 As a result, it is an expensive area and student accommodation is limited, though it is often a popular location for lodgings accommodation due to the larger houses in this area.
 It has a number of amenities, including pubs and Gunwharf Quays shopping development.
 Old Portsmouth is about a mile from both Southsea and the city centre and is approximately half a mile from the Guildhall Campus.

 Milton, is on the eastern side of the city of Portsmouth.
 The available accommodation is shared houses and lodgings.
 Amenities are limited to local shops and pubs.
-A free University bus service links the Milton area with the Guildhall Campus and runs every half an hour Monday– Friday during term-time.
-Milton is approximately two miles from the Guildhall Campus.
+A free University bus service links the Milton area (starting from the Langstone Student Village) to the main University area (Student Union, Library etc.).
+For more information, please check out the bus timetable here.

 Other districts of Portsmouth

 Some students choose to live further afield depending on their accommodation needs.
-Other districts which are mainly residential or commercial and offer limited student accommodation are; North End, Buckland, Copnor, Hilsea, Landport, Portsea and Stamshaw.
+Other districts which are mainly residential and offer some student accommodation might be North End, Buckland, Copnor, Hilsea, Landport, Portsea and Stamshaw.
 These areas often offer good standard lodgings accommodation and often suit mature or post-grad students who prefer a professional and relaxed home environment, or may need somewhere to park a car more easily.

 Off the island